 Product

-The product implication is blunt: your “happy path” is no longer a sequence of screens.
-It’s a sequence of tool calls, permissions, and verifiable state changes—many of which the user will never see.
-That moves product strategy away from information architecture and toward orchestration architecture: what an agent is allowed to do, how it asks for clarification, how it proves it did the right thing, and how it fails safely.
-If you’re a founder or product leader, the new moat isn’t merely model quality (commoditizing fast).
-It’s the combination of proprietary context, tight action loops, and trust primitives that keep users delegating more over time.
+The implication is blunt: the “happy path” is no longer a polished sequence of screens.
+It’s a controlled sequence of tool calls, permissions, and observable changes—many invisible to the user unless something goes wrong.
+Product strategy moves away from information architecture and toward orchestration: what the agent is allowed to touch, how it requests approval, how it proves correctness, and how it fails without harming data or trust.
+Model quality matters, but it’s not the moat.
+The moat is proprietary context, fast action loops, and trust primitives that make customers comfortable handing you the keys.

 ApproachBest forTypical liftRisk profile